-Quitting sugar is not actually as daunting as you may think: when I say “I quit sugar” I am actually talking about the high GI ‘free‘ sugars that wreak havoc with your health, and cause disease and illness – not healthy sugars like those found in whole fruits.
+Quitting sugar is not actually as daunting as you may think, and when I say “I quit sugar” I am actually talking about the high GI ‘free‘ sugars that wreak havoc with your health, causing disease and illness, and not the healthier sugars like those found in whole fruits.

-In this post we will take a look into refined sugar and their effects, and the 6 foolproof ways to curb sugar cravings.
+In this post we will take a look into refined sugars and their effects, and the 6 foolproof ways to curb sugar cravings.

 The High Price of too Much Dietry Sugar:

-We’ve heard it said time and time again that sugar is bad, and we need to cut down or pay the price, that we’ve all become a bit desensitized to all the scaremongering.
-But a high price it can be – with too much refined sugar being contributed to not only type 2 diabetes, but also heart disease, cancer, metabolic syndrome and obesity.
-Knowing all this it may be time to give this highly addictive refined grain the heave ho.
+We’ve heard it said so many times that sugar is bad and that we need to cut down or pay the price, that we’ve all become a bit desensitized to all the scaremongering.
+But a high price it can actually be.
+Too much refined sugar in our diet can contributed hugely to not only type 2 diabetes, but also heart disease, cancer, metabolic syndrome and obesity.

 FACTS ABOUT SUGAR – FREE SUGARS

 As you can see, there are some ‘free sugars’ on here that are considered healthy, and some of them ARE actually “healthier”, like maple syrup and honey, as they also contain other nutrients.
-And you might be interested to know that brown rice syrup is actually low GI, though more research is currently being done into its true healthful benefits and whether it is a viable sweetener for long term use.
+And you might also be interested to know that brown rice syrup is actually low GI, though more research is currently being done into its true healthful benefits and whether it is a viable sweetener for long term use.

 Sugar is stored as Dangerous Belly Fat

-Although the so called ‘healthier‘ free sugars do also contain nutrients, they will unfortunately still act in the same way as any other free sugar in the body, causing a sudden sugar spike and then the subsequent insulin release to clear those sugars from the bloodstream (usually they are stored in fat cells as refined carbohydrates are more likely to go on as dangerous belly fat).
-And so sugar must only be consumed in very small doses.
+Although the so called ‘healthier‘ free sugars do also contain nutrients, they will unfortunately still act in the same way as any other free sugar in the body, causing a sudden sugar spike and then the subsequent insulin release to clear those sugars from the bloodstream (usually they are stored in fat cells as these refined carbohydrates are more likely to go on as dangerous belly fat).
+This means sugar must only be consumed in very small doses.

 Now these guys are so much better for us and come in the form of whole fruits and vegetables, dried fruits, and anything else that hasn’t had the fibers and bulk of the plant removed.